mitakash/ajna-keeper/README.md

 Starts a liquidation when a loan's threshold price exceeds the lowest utilized price in the pool by a configurable percentage.

-### Arbtake

-When auction price drops a configurable percentage below the highest price bucket, exchanges quote token in that bucket for collateral, earning a share of that bucket.

 ### Take